Earle and Marden

 This was a complete failure.
 It was hard to pinpoint exactly what was wrong, but I had a theory.
 The archival headlines had a softness to them: the corners were subtly rounded and the edges were slightly fuzzy.
 This, likely a side-effect of the reproduction processes of the 1970s, combined with the offbeat shapes of FMC6, made for very personable headlines.
 The precision of modern digital typography killed all of that.
 The odd shapes of the original were in my typeface, but the warmth was gone.
 I could have given my interpretation rounded corners, wobbly lines and so on, but this felt like a cheap trick.
 I showed Allie my work and told her that I thought it was an unsolvable dead end.
 I suggested several off-the-shelf typefaces that they could use instead of a custom drawn sans serif.
 She wrote back and told me that she agreed that it wasn’t working, but not to give up on the idea completely.

 I went back to work on the slab serif.
-I felt like it was in pretty good shape, so I added a started adding weights.
+I felt like it was in pretty good shape, so I started adding weights.
 As I did that, something started to feel off in the heaviest weights.
 Allie figured out what it was: the face felt too soft in the layouts.
-I tinkered with some different things and finally figure out that it was the way I was handling terminals.
+I tinkered with some different things and finally figured out that it was the way I was handling terminals.
 In Egizio Condensed, these were balls with a sharp point at the connection of the curve and the terminal.
 In my streamlining process, I had reduced the ball to a lozenge shape that emerged smoothly out of the curve.
 In the lighter weights this looked good, but in the heavier weights it made everything feel a bit puffy.
 I tinkered some more while looking at the effects in my InDesign test document and stumbled onto sharpening one side of the terminal.
 It was a really subtle change in individual letters, but it made a huge difference when these repeated in words.

 This immediately made it feel like a 21st interpretation of classic wood type styles.
 It was old but new and I was extremely excited.
 When I teach, I like to tell students that there is a point in the design process at which the control over the design of a typeface abruptly switches from the designer to the typeface.
 The typeface begins asserting its own opinions and the designer must embrace the role of outside observer.
 This terminal shape change was that point in this project.
 The samples in my InDesign proof went from looking like sketches to looking like real things.
 This moment was so illuminating that it also told me what to do with the sans serif: make a copy of the slab serif, slice off the serifs, reduce the contrast, condense it, flatten the sides even more, replace the rounded bits in the terminals with subtle arcs and make some slight structural changes to a few letters.
 Do this and I’d have a modern version of a wood type grotesque.
 FMC6 looks like it was inspired by Alternate Gothic which was inspired by wood type grotesques so, this was it.
 I stayed up really late one night making a proof of concept, sent it to Allie with a note that said, “You’ve probably moved on, but just in case you haven’t… I stumbled onto this.”
 She wrote back and said, “It needs to be more condensed, but, yeah, this is it.
 Go!”